Nimbin Roadworks

 Hi Lismore Council, Could something please be done to fix the road surface on Crofton Road Nimbin.
 It too was severely damaged in the floods last year, and it has only gotten worse, pretty much the entire length in fact.
 There is a huge risk given that the school bus transits along the road every day and those school students are being put at risk when the bus and other vehicles have to swerve to avoid pot holes.
 The largest pot hole I have measured is a metre wide by 30cm deep.
 Can someone please get onto this.

-Nicolas asked almost 3 years ago
+Nicolas asked over 3 years ago

 Hi Nicholas,